Important syntax#

 Admonitions#

-Adding notes, warnings or and todos which stand out can be done with the following syntax:
+Adding notes, warnings or todos boxes can be done with the following syntax:

 :::{todo}